Jacksonville Chamber of Commerce welcomes new member

-The Jacksonville Chamber of Commerce hosted a ribbon-cutting for new member J&C Services on Wednesday, March 24.
+The Jacksonville Chamber of Commerce held a ribbon-cutting ceremony for new member Clawson Homes Thursday, March 25, during their grand re-opening event.

-J&C Services has experience in many phases of remodeling including dry wall, tape and texture, painting, flooring, roofing, porches, decks, kitchen renovation, carpentry and house painting.
+Clawson Homes offers manufactured homes, portable buildings and metal buildings.
+The business offers no obligation house showings on their lot and in-house financing is available.

-The business maintains a Facebook page where pictures of their work can be viewed.
+“We are a family owned business dedicated to serving our community with all their building needs.”

 Commented